Street Use & Urban Forestry Online Permitting

 If, after you've submitted your application, you would like to modify the information on the application or completely withdraw it, please email SDOT at SDOTPermits@seattle.gov.

-Proof of Insurance - Please obtain property damage liability insurance in the amount of $1 million with the city listed as an additional insured endorsement and provide it to Street Use either via fax or in person.
+Proof of Insurance - Please obtain property damage liability insurance in the amount of $1 million with the City listed as an additional insured endorsement and provide it to Street Use either via fax or in person.
 For more information about this insurance, please click here.

 Indemnity Agreement - Once your permit is received and reviewed, Street Use will prepare an Indemnity Agreement (if it is applicable to your permit) and notify you that it has been prepared.
-At that time, you can pick up the agreement in person or request Street Use to mail it to you.
+At that time, you can pick up the agreement in person or request that Street Use mail it to you.
 Please note that after receiving it, you will need to have the document notarized, file it with King County Records and subsequently provide the original document with a King County recording number to Street Use in person.
 A $150 fee will be charged by Street Use for this service.
 There may be an additional fee when filing with King County.